 6) An N-male to BNC-female adapter (Amphenol P/N 31-216) is available.
 Add the suffix -ADPT2 to the model number to order this adapter.
 7) An adapter kit, consisting of an SHV PLUG to MHV FEMALE adapter and an MHV MALE to BNC FEMALE adapter, is available.
-Add the suffix - ADPT1 to the model number to order this kit.
+Add the suffix -

+ADPT1 to the model number to order this kit.
 8) MHV, N or HN output connectors can also be provided.
 To specify, suffix the model number with -MHV, -NC or -HN as required.

-- 9) The output amplitude is controlled by internal high-voltage DC power supplies.
+The output amplitude is controlled by internal high-voltage DC power supplies.
 When the amplitude setting is reduced, the high voltage decays in an exponential fashion, with the typical time constant noted in this specification.
-The -QD option provides a fast active-discharge circuit. - More frequent discharges will cause the instrument to overheat, and may cause damage.
-The output amplitude is controlled by internal high-voltage DC power supplies.
-This is the time required for the power supplies to rise from 5% to 95% of their full value in response to a change in settings from zero to the maximum setting.
-12) Valid for 50 Ohm loads.
-The droop will be proportionally higher into lower resistance loads. - 13) The instrument may be used to drive resistive loads of less than 50 Ohms, as long as the maximum output current specification is not exceeded.
-The rise and fall times may increase. - 14) Add the suffix -R50 to specify the switchable 0/50Ω output resistance feature.
-The -R50 option will increase the specified rise and fall times by 10 ns.
-Not available with the -XP1 or -XP2 options.
+The -QD option provides a fast active-discharge circuit.
+10) More frequent discharges will cause the instrument to overheat, and may cause damage.

+- 11) The output amplitude is controlled by internal high-voltage DC power supplies.
+This is the time required for the power supplies to rise from 5% to 95% of their full value in response to a change in settings from zero to the maximum setting. - 12) Valid for 50 Ohm loads.
+The droop will be proportionally higher into lower resistance loads.13) The instrument may be used to drive resistive loads of less than 50 Ohms, as long as the maximum output current specification is not exceeded. - The installable with the -XP1 or -XP2 options.
 This option is useful for applications where a proper 50Ω termination at the load is impossible (for example, testing semiconductors in cryostats), because it provides 50Ω "back-matching" at the pulser end of the transmission line (absorbing reflections from the mismatched load). - 15) These instruments are provided with a basic calibration checksheet, showing a selection of measured output parameters.
 These measurements are performed with equipment that is calibrated on a regular basis by a third-party ISO/IEC 17025:2005 accredited calibration laboratory.
 However, Avtech itself does not claim any accreditation.
-For applications requiring traceable performance, use a calibrated measurement system rather than relying on the accuracy of the pulse generator settings. - 16) The maximum average output power is only obtainable at maximum amplitude.
+For applications requiring traceable performance, use a calibrated measurement system rather than relying on the accuracy of the pulse generator settings.
+16) The maximum average output power is only obtainable at maximum amplitude.